Attendance & Behaviour

 We want our behaviour policies to recognise students who work hard at making changes and those who make positive behaviour choices the first time, every time.
 Therefore the most important part of our behaviour system is our positive recognition; we do this in the following ways:

-- Achievement points with accumulations linked to certification and prizes.
-Achievement points are awarded by staff members recognising high standards of work, safe conduct, contribution in the classroom or wider school community.
+- Reward points are awarded by staff members recognising students displaying our expectations and values, high standards of work, safe conduct, contribution in the classroom or wider school community